The Ecosystem's Feedback Loops

 Highest leverage

-Canging the paradigm that underlies the system: shifting from a development assistance paradigm - in which the ecosystem's problems are addressed by external actors providing external solutions - to a stewardship paradigm in which institutional actors are accountable for the long-term health of the system, not for the delivery of their own programmes.
+Changing the paradigm that underlies the system: shifting from a development assistance paradigm - in which the ecosystem's problems are addressed by external actors providing external solutions - to a stewardship paradigm in which institutional actors are accountable for the long-term health of the system, not for the delivery of their own programmes.
 This is the deepest and most powerful intervention available.
 It is also the most difficult, because it requires the dominant actors in the system to voluntarily reduce their own power and presence in favour of a system that is less dependent on them.
-Esper frames it precisely: the first step is to admit how we ourselves are contributing to the challenge we are trying to solve - asking how our incentives, reporting requirements, and data demands may be reinforcing the fragmentation we nominally seek to resolve.
+The first step is to admit how the actors who fund, deliver, and evaluate ecosystem support may be contributing to the dysfunction - asking how their incentives, reporting requirements, and data demands may be reinforcing the fragmentation they nominally seek to resolve.

 The correction period as a natural experiment